HuttunenBe/Huttunenbe/README.md

 🚀 I believe sharing knowledge and helping others is the key to success.

 🌸 What I've learned so far: Javascript, CSS and HTML.
-🐍 What I'm currently learning React, PHP and Python.
+🐍 I'm currently learning React, PHP and Python.